patrickfatrick/taskmastr/README.md

 ## taskmastr
 Yet another todo list web app built with the MEAN stack (not mean.io or mean.js, though...).
 You can find a hosted version of this at [taskmastr.co](http://www.taskmastr.co)

+##New in v5.2.0
+The entire app can now be controlled with the keyboard.
+See [this page](https://github.com/patrickfatrick/taskmastr/wiki/Keyboard-shortcuts) for details.

+This entails a pretty big shift in functionality.
+In the same way that lists have behaved where one is active at any given moment, now individual tasks can also be active.
+The active task is highlighted in green, and you can select the next or previous task in the list using the up and down arrow keys.
+Once a task is selected you can do all the usual stuff to it using the keyboard: complete it, rename it, move it, set a due date, and delete it.

 ##New in v5.1.0
 Notification scheduling _actually_ works!
 Hooray!